 - (1) The probationary period should last six (6) months but may be extended or shortened at the discretion of the Port as circumstances warrant.
 Supervisors should observe carefully the performance of each employee in a new position.
 Where appropriate, weaknesses in performance, behavior, or development should be brought to the employee's attention for correction as soon as possible and prior to the scheduled end of the probationary period. - (2) Supervisors should prepare a written evaluation of the employee's job performance before the end of the probationary period on the new job.
 The evaluation should include a recommendation as to whether the employee should continue in the position.
-Copies of the evaluation should be forwarded to the department head and the Director of Finance & Administration for inclusion in the employee's personnel file. - (3) Employees generally will be allowed to continue in their new positions if they are given both a satisfactory evaluation by the end of their probationary period and their Supervisor's endorsement to continue on the job.
-Employees who do not receive a satisfactory evaluation and endorsement may be given additional time in 30-day increments to demonstrate their ability to perform the job, if the Supervisor feels additional time is warranted in order to achieve acceptable job performance.
-Supervisors may recommend the termination of a newly hired employee at any time.
-Probationary employees are at-will employees.
-However, successful completion of the probationary period does not alter the employee's at-will status.
-A probationary employee that is failing to perform satisfactory work in their position, as determined by the Port, may be terminated or demoted at any time during the probationary period and prior to the scheduled end of such period. - (4) At the discretion of management, transferred or promoted employees who are unable to perform satisfactorily in their new positions may be returned to their original jobs, if a vacancy exists, or may be terminated, at any time during the probationary period.
+Copies of the evaluation should be forwarded to the department head and the Director of Finance & Administration for inclusion in the employee's personnel file. - (3) Employees generally will be allowed to continue in their new positions if they are given both a satisfactory evaluation by the end of their probationary period and their supervisor's endorsement to continue on the job.
+Employees who do not receive a satisfactory evaluation and endorsement may be given additional time in 30-day increments to demonstrate their ability to perform the job, if the <a href="mailto:supervisorSupervis - (4) At the discretion of management, transferred or promoted employees who are unable to perform satisfactorily in their new positions may be returned to their original jobs, if a vacancy exists, or may be terminated, at any time during the probationary period.